vevalabs/docs/content/en/concepts/property-based-testing.md

 A functional property of a system specifies a certain relation or rule between the input and output of the system.
 For a given input, the system produces an output, we say that the property holds on that particular execution if this input-output pair satisfies the property.
 Further we say the system _has_ the property if it holds for all executions.

-Properties could be any assumption, assertion, or behavioral pattern over system variables.
+Properties could be any kind of assumptions, assertions, or behavioral patterns over system variables.
 For example, in the context of driving systems, we can formally specify

 <list :items="property-classes"></list>